 - Invest in yourself – this includes paying yourself and also investing in yourself by developing new skills or enhancing existing skills.
 I firmly believe that the most successful people are always learning and improving themselves.
 This inevitably leads to making yourself expendable.
 In my full time job as a digital marketer, I take what I learn from my daily podcast listening sessions or business book reading sessions and apply those learnings into my job.

 - You must save and diversify your investments – investing in yourself will lead to eventually helping you earn more income whether it is your full time job or your side hustles.
-You absolutely must invest because of the concept of compound interest.
-After you pay off your debt, start by investing in a retirement account.
+With much uncertainty still surrounding these unusual times, now more than ever it is important to take a look at your personal finances – specifically, savings accounts.
+In addition to typical retirement accounts such as a 401(k) and IRAs, a savings account can be an additional safe place to park your money such as for emergencies.
+In addition to saving, you absolutely must invest because of the concept of compound interest.
+After you pay off your debt, start by increasing your savings rate and investing in a retirement account.
 You will eventually cap out how much you can invest in your retirement account.
 The next step would be to make investing decisions as easy as possible by investing in a combination of low cost ETFs (index funds) and bonds.
 The older you are, the more weight you want to put towards bonds because bonds are less risky.
 Do not play around with individual stocks just yet.
-You can also explore real estate investing.

 - Ignore the naysayers, stick to your support system – I think it is extremely important to focus on your goal and financial plan regardless of what others think.
 You also want to be mindful of the company you keep around you.
 It is easy to get sucked into keeping up with the Joneses.
 One of my favorite Kevin Hart bits is to stay in your financial lane.